Aditi020/Todo-Mern-stack/Readme.md

 6. Once the server is running, you can open your web browser and access the development environment.
 ```

-You can paste this updated content into your `README.md` file to document the libraries you have used and the installation commands for each library.
+By combining the content from both readme.md files, this new readme.md provides a comprehensive overview of the MERN TODO List App, including setup instructions, usage guidance, prerequisites, and the libraries used in the project.